-Appendix D: Additional DMFT results
+APPENDIX D: ADDITIONAL DMFT RESULTS

-In Fig. 10, we show the evolution of the moments calculated within DFT+DMFT at T = 100 K in the ferromagnetic state with pressure.
-Moments are monotonously falling over the entire pressure range.
-The decrease of the moments appears to accelerate a bit at the insulatorto-metal transition but deviations from a constant rate of decrease are small.
-We compare the DFT+DMFT moments to the staggered moments obtained by averaging over the 70 DFT+U spin configurations per pressure value.
-DFT+U moments are initially slightly higher and
+In Fig. 11, we show the evolution of the moments calculated within DFT + DMFT at T = 100 K in the ferromagnetic state with pressure.
+Moments monotonously fall over the entire pressure range.
+The decrease in the moments appears to accelerate a bit at the insulator-to-metal transition, but deviations from a constant rate of decrease are small.
+We compare the DFT + DMFT moments to the staggered moments obtained by averaging over the 70 DFT + U spin configurations per pressure value.
+DFT + U moments are initially slightly higher and decrease at a slightly lower rate compared to the DFT + DMFT moments.
+With increasing pressure, as Cr-Te distances decrease, covalency and Cr-Te hybridization increase; this leads to fewer localized magnetic moments and thus to a decrease in the size of the moment that can be ascribed to Cr.
+Note that we work with 64 antiferromagnetic spin configurations for which total moment zero is unaffected by individual Cr moment size; the total moment $6\mu_B$ of the other six configurations is precisely realized below 7 GPa, and deviations are only 3% even at 9 GPa.
+The DFT + DMFT moments decrease because increasing pressure leads to broadening of Cr 3d bands and thus partial occupation of minority 3d states.

-FIG. 9.
-In-plane and interlayer contributions to the predicted Curie-Weiss temperature of $CrGeTe_3$ as function of pressure, determined from Eq.
-(2).